ChanceyLi/ChanceyLi/README.md

 - 👋 Hi, I’m @ChanceyLi
-- 👀 I’m interested in Geshi
+- 👀 I’m interested in Geshin
-- 🌱 I’m currently learning cv2
+- 🌱 I’m currently learning cv2,path planning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...